ramsingh-dse/ramsingh-dse.github.io/_pages/about.md

   - /about.html
 ---

-I am Professor of Economics, Delhi School of Economics.
+I am Professor at the Department of Economics, [Delhi School of Economics](http://econdse.org/).
+I am the Managing Director of [Centre for Development Econommics](http://cdedse.org/), Delhi School of Economics.
+My current research focuses on Contract Theory, Law and Economics, and Public Economics.

 ## Research
 ### Working Papers